makeitlabs/camproxy/flask-backend/README.md

 Go here and set up a new OAuth2 client ID - https://console.cloud.google.com/apis/credentials

-The client must have an Authorized Redirect URL, e.g.: `https://cameras.makeitlabs.com/oauth2callback`
+The client must have an Authorized Redirect URL, e.g.: `https://cameras.makeitlabs.com/api/callback`

 Download and copy the client secret json file to `/var/www/camproxy-ng/flask-backend/conf/client_secret.json` (look for "Download JSON" from the Google Cloud admin page for the client ID)

 ### Set up nginx Reverse Proxy

-SSL is handled by an nginx proxy in production.
+The application is provided publically via an nginx proxy in production.
 Set up a LetsEncrypt cert for the domain, e.g. `cameras.makeitlabs.com` and enable force SSL.

-Forward https to the camproxy-ng instance port 443.
+- Forward https for / to the camproxy frontend at port 443.
+- Set up a Custom Location for `/api/` and point it to `production-host/` port 8443.
+Note the slashes are important in the nginx config.
+- Use the SSL cert you acquired for the domain earlier.

 ### Restart Apache

-- `sudo apachectl restart`
+`sudo apachectl restart`

+### Logs

+Production logs appear in:

+- Backend: `/var/log/apache2/camproxy-backend.log`
+- Frontend: `/var/log/apache2/camproxy-frontend.log`